michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0109.md

 - n: a painter who represents the world realistically and not in an idealized or romantic style
 - n: a philosopher who believes that universals are real and exist independently of anyone thinking of them
 ### Family
+- realist: realists+
+- irreality: irrealities
-realist: realists+;irreality: irrealities;real: realer, reales, realest, realism, reality, really, realness, reals, reis, unreal;realism: realisms, realist, realistic, unrealism;realistic: realistically, unrealistic;reality: irreality, realities;really: reallys;unreal: unreality, unreally;unrealism: unrealisms;unrealistic: unrealistically;unreality: unrealities
+- real: realer, reales, realest, realism, reality, really, realness, reals, reis, unreal
+- realism: realisms, realist, realistic, unrealism
+- realistic: realistically, unrealistic
+- reality: irreality, realities
+- really: reallys
+- unreal: unreality, unreally
+- unrealism: unrealisms
+- unrealistic: unrealistically
+- unreality: unrealities
 ### Examples
 - This, according to a Soviet-born colleague of mine, is the socialist realist recipe.
 - Under the influence of doctrinaire realists, Obama concluded that the Arab world was not ready for democracy; it needed “strongmen”.